-Millennials are typically characterized by having large amounts of student loan debt, stagnant wages, and an aversion to credit — three extremely good reasons why we need to educate ourselves on finance.
+Millennials are often characterized as having large amounts of student loan debt, stagnant wages, and an aversion to credit — three critical reasons why we need to educate ourselves on personal finance.

-I want to share a couple of financial literacy lessons I learned and how they’ve changed my life for the better.
-As a millennial myself, my financial education taught me simple concepts that help me manage money every day.
+I want to share a couple of financial literacy lessons I learned and how they changed my life for the better.
+As a millennial myself, my financial education has provided me with simple skills that help me manage money every day.

 The Power of Interest

-For years, I borrowed student loans for school without batting an eyelash.
+For years I took on student loans without batting an eyelash.
 Even my $81,000 total didn’t bother me too much because I’d pay it back “eventually.”

 It wasn’t until I actually calculated the interest that I realized how much I would pay over time.

-At worst, I was paying over $300 per month in interest alone, and it killed me.
+At my worst point, I was paying more than $300 per month in interest alone, and it killed me.

 That was the kick in the pants I needed to take action on my student loans.

 On the flip side, interest can be a very powerful tool to help build wealth.
 Compound interest, or interest that accrues on interest, can help millennials build a hefty nest egg if they start saving for retirement now.
 Millennials can do that through an employer-sponsored 401(k), or by creating an Individual Retirement Account (or IRA, for short).

 Learning about personal finance motivated me to start tracking my income and expenses.
-I was shocked to find how much I spent on $5 coffees and eating out.
-I love having those things, but no one needs them every day.
+I was shocked to find how much I spent on $5 coffees and eating out— I love these simple pleasures, but no one needs them every day.
 Once I realized I needed to spend less than I earned and I actually saw the numbers in black and white, I started to make changes in my habits.

 I began to calculate how much of my income was being spent on certain items.
-Instead of looking at things at their current price, I thought in terms of, “That’s an hour of work” or “I’d have to work a full day to pay for that.”
-That kind of thinking changed everything for me.
+Instead of looking at that meal out at its current price, I thought in terms of, “That’s an hour of work” or “I’d have to work a full day to pay for that.”
+That financial mentality changed everything for me.

 In addition, I started to calculate how much of my income was going toward rent.
 Typically, you want your rent to be 30 percent or less of your income.
 When I lived in NYC, my rent was 50 percent of my income.
-Because of that, I made changes elsewhere in my budget.
+Because of that, I needed to make changes elsewhere in my budget.

-Millennials have a lot of competing priorities from paying off student loans to saving for retirement, making a down payment for a condo, or even spending on a wedding or a car.
+Millennials have a lot of competing priorities, from paying off student loans to saving for retirement or even making a down payment on a property.
 Learning how to manage your money can help you accomplish those things with the least amount of stress.

 You Can Learn, Too

-If you’re a millennial looking to become financially literate, start by doing a few things:
+If you’re a millennial looking to become financially literate, start by taking the following steps:

 - Track your income and expenses.